wmde/banner-screenshots/README.md

 Without any parameters, this will search the `banner-shots` directory for campaign directories and process their `metadata.json` files.

+To update the banner data on a remote server, use the `remote_metadata_summary.sh` script:

+    ./remote_metadata_summary.sh username@your-server /remote/path/to/banner-shots

+This will download all the metadata via scp, generate the summary file and upload the summary file.

+The user needs write access in the specified directory!

 ## Running the unit tests

     npm run test